Il Cannone Guarnerius

 Il Cannone is exhibited alongside other Paganini memorabilia within the Paganini room of the Palazzo Doria-Tursi, the Genoa town hall.
 The original violin is maintained in playable condition, and is taken out and played monthly by its curator.
 The Cannone was played each year by the winner of the Premio Paganini contest for young violinists, which sees the Italian city attracting the cream of the crop of young violin performers (since 2002 the contest has been held every two years).
 On occasion, Il Cannone is loaned to musicians for performance.
 In 1996, violinist Eduard Schmieder was invited and gave a recital on Il Cannone in Genoa at the Palazzo Ducale for the audience of 2000 (with pianist Valentina Lisitsa); on this rare occasion, a posthumous International Peace Prize ceremony was given by the Italian government to Yitzhak Rabin.
 Violinist Shlomo Mintz performed a special Il Cannone concert on Paganini's violin with the Limburg Symphony Orchestra of the Netherlands, in 1997.
 In 1999, Eugene Fodor played Il Cannone at a special concert in San Francisco, California, USA.
 It was the farthest the violin had ever been from Italy.
-Conditions of its travel included a multimillion US dollar insurance policy and an armed escort of Italian police officers.
-This violin has been played several times by jazz violinist Regina Carter.
-Carter recorded an entire album with it, Paganini: After a Dream.
+Conditions of its travel included a multi-million US dollar insurance policy and an armed escort of Italian police officers.
+The violin has been played several times by jazz violinist Regina Carter, who recorded an entire album with it, Paganini: After a Dream.
 In February 2006, Il Cannone was taken to London's Royal Academy of Music, where it was displayed and played at a festival devoted to Paganini.

-The violin was the subject of 2017 Documentary "Strad Style", in which director Stefan Avalos follows manic-depressive violin-maker Daniel Houck in his dilapidated rural Ohio farm as he makes an Il Cannone replica for Razvan Stoica.
+The violin was the subject of the 2017 documentary Strad Style, in which director Stefan Avalos follows manic-depressive violin maker Daniel Houck in his dilapidated rural Ohio farm as he makes an Il Cannone replica for Razvan Stoica.

 In 2019, the violin journeyed to Columbus, Ohio, for a one-week display at the Columbus Museum of Art under the auspices of the Columbus-Genoa sister cities relationship.
 Columbus Symphony concertmaster Joanna Frankel performed a single concert on the instrument.

+Italian violinist Francesca Dego recorded an album of Paganini-themed music with Cannone in 2019.